How Does LendingTree Get Paid?

 • Unnecessary add-ons: Since the lender won’t make any money on interest or fees, the dealer may try to push add-ons such as an extended warranty and GAP insurance.

-• Limited repayment terms: A 0% APR auto loan may have limited terms — as short as 36 months in some cases.
+• Limited repayment terms: A 0% APR auto loan may have limited terms — as short as 36 months in some cases, though not always.
 Make sure your budget can accommodate the payment, even without interest.
 Financing with a long car loan term instead can lower your monthly payment.

 • Over budget: You may be tempted to buy a more expensive new vehicle just to score the no-interest financing.
 Don’t let the possibility of no interest or fees cloud your judgment.

-To get a better rate, you can accept the rebate and then refinance your auto loan at a lower interest rate with a different lender.
+To get a better rate, you can accept the rebate and then refinance your auto loan at a lower interest rate with a different lender if you qualify.
 However, taking out two loans in a short period of time could temporarily lower your credit score due to multiple hard credit inquiries.

 While 0% APR financing and cash-back rebates are typically not bundled together, in some cases, auto lenders combine these deals on hard-to-move models.